What is the difference between Xinix and other products, eg chlorine ?

 Hydrogen peroxide

-❌ Bacteria have specific defence mechanism (enzyme: catalase) [11]
+❌ Bacteria have specific defense mechanism (enzyme: catalase) [11]

 ❌ High concentrations necessary (corrosive) [10]